EvmosGov/proposals/communityspend/EvmosLP-Incentives-RD1.md

 In total, roughly 143mil EVMOS (~$357mil @ $2.5), is left sitting with no benefits, when they can be put to strategic use that not only encourages more network participants, but also brings the community rewards for helping with the bootstrap initiative.

 In summary, this is an aggressive but needed first step in further growing the Evmos network.
 Liam from Evmos explains eloquently in [this comment](https://commonwealth.im/evmos/discussion/6977-prevote-kickstart-defi-on-evmos?comment=30063) why this proposal is so important.
-We highly suggest reading it if you are unsure or on the fence.
+We highly suggest reading the comment for context.

 ## **Plan of Action**